NUS-CS-MComp/cs-cloud-computing-music-personality/client/README.md

-    ├───containers              # Container components with hook usage and redux │   └───App                     # Top level application container ├───hooks               # React hooks to be used by containers ├───redux               # Redux related modules
+    ├───containers              # Container components with hook usage and redux │   └───App                     # Top level application container ├───hooks               # React hooks to be used by containers ├───pages               # Page components that render content in an entire page ├───redux               # Redux related modules
     │   ├───actions             # Redux action constants
     │   ├───reducers            # Redux reducer functions